Synthetixio/SIPs/content/stps/stp-19.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed change intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-This proposal authorizes the Treasury Council (TC) to allocate up to 500,000 SNX for perp trading incentives on Base.
+This proposal allocates up to 500,000 SNX from the Treasury for perp trading incentives on Base.
 At current SNX prices, this proposal could rebate the trading fees of approximately $6b of volume.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what _will_ be done if the STP is implemented, not _why_ it should be done or _how_ it will be done.
 If the STP proposes sending X tokens to Y each week, write, "we propose to send X tokens to Y each week".-->

 Allocate up to 500k SNX from the Treasury to rebate trading fees on eligible perp markets on Base.
-Trading fees will be retroactively rebated each week directly to the trading wallet.
+Trading fees will be retroactively rebated each week directly to the trading wallet, on eligible markets that include BTC and ETH.

 ## Motivation